Zvetkov/SeelTools/README.md

 ### Code style:
 Maximum line length: 120 characters

+Naming:
-We use both Targem style(camelCase, TitleCase) for functions, classes and variables taken from original game.
+* We use Targem style(camelCase, TitleCase) for functions, classes and variables taken from original game.
-We use pythonic style(snake_case, TitleCase, CAPS_CASE) for all other new native variables created for use in tool.
+* We use pythonic style(snake_case, TitleCase, CAPS_CASE) for all other new native variables created for use in tool.

 When possible for Targem vars/funcs/classes we try to save original names, for new entities use 1) descriptive, 2) short names  - in that order of priorities.

  Taken from game:
- variablesInCamelCase (remove "m_", "b_" etc and replace TitleCase if found in original variables) ClassesInTitleCase, FunctionsInTileCase
+ * variablesInCamelCase (remove "m_", "b_" etc and replace TitleCase if found in original variables)
+ * ClassesInTitleCase, FunctionsInTileCase

  Native:
-snake_case - variable names, function names, method names, and module or package (i.e. file) names TitleCase - class names
+* snake_case - variable names, function names, method names, and module or package (i.e. file) names
+* TitleCase - class names
-CAPITALIZED_NAMES - constants
+* CAPITALIZED_NAMES - constants
 Also see: https://www.python.org/dev/peps/pep-0008/ and https://visualgit.readthedocs.io/en/latest/pages/naming_convention.html